The best souvenirs from Mexico for great travel gifts

 Oaxaca handmade woven baskets

 Los alebrijes are the favorite Mexican souvenir from Oaxaca.
-They are are pieces of art made of carved wood and painted in really bright colors.
+They are pieces of art made of carved wood and painted in really bright colors.
 Their origin is said to come from a dream that their inventor had.

 Oaxaca wool carpets